ocelotconsulting/ocelotconsulting.github.io/_posts/2021-02-01-aws-config-compliance-automation.md

 which pulls back the offending resource, its type, and information about which AWS Config rules the resource was shown to be non-compliant for.

 Once this information is retrieved, it can be compared against previous known state to determine if the compliance finding is new (and needing ServiceNow tracking) or has been previously reported (and subsequently tracked in ServiceNow).
-It can also be used to determine if a resource, which was previously reported as non compliant, is now compliant (say for instance, if someone in IT has manually intervened to reconfigure the resource such that it now complies with configuration rules).
+It can also be used to determine if a resource, which was previously reported as non-compliant, is now compliant (say for instance, if someone in IT has manually intervened to reconfigure the resource such that it now complies with configuration rules).
 If the resource is back in compliance, the correlated ServiceNow item used to track the offense can be successfully closed.

 One way to help assist with all of these abilities, is to create an AWS Step Function surrounding the process.
 AWS Step Functions can document and help coordinate the workflows of tasks in many areas of AWS, but a very typical workflow can be orchestrated by pulling together AWS Lambda Functions into a coordinate set of tasks.